langenhagen/tile-viewer/README.md

 ## Usage
-Press the "open" button or press `ctrl + o` to choose a file.
+- Click the "open" button or press `o` to choose a file.
+You can select and load several files.
-Click and drag the mouse to pan.
+- Click and drag the mouse to pan.
-Use mouse wheel to zoom.
+- Use mouse wheel to zoom.
-Press `ctrl+0` to reset zoom to image original size.
+- Press `0` to reset zoom to image original size.
+- Click "Prev Image" or press the left arrow key or `j` to show the previous file.
+- Click "Next Image" or press the right arrow key or `k` to show the next file.

 ## License